Web3Degenerate/react-basics/complex-react-app/README.md

    - Create HeaderLoggedIn.js component

+## Pass State from one Component to Another

 4. Pass state through Props for `setLoggedIn()` in `L33` and `L34`
    - Mostly in [(L34)](https://www.udemy.com/course/react-for-the-rest-of-us/learn/lecture/18241572#overview) we pass in the `useState` setLoggedIn to true/false